 Bake the bread

-- Heat your oven to 260°C/500°F with a baking steel and dutch oven inside.
-Heat for an entire hour to make sure both are completely saturated with heat.
+- Heat your oven to 230°C/450°F with dutch oven inside.
+Heat for 30 minutes to make sure both are completely saturated with heat.

-- Put the top on, close the oven and bake for 20 minutes.
+- Put the top on, close the oven, and bake for 25 minutes.

 - That's how you make artisan sourdough bread.